Obimbo07/Recipedaily/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We tip our hats to the culinary wizards who inspired our recipe book.
+We express our gratitude to everyone who contributed to the development of Recipedaily.

+Special thanks to [Microverse](https://www.microverse.org/) for providing an incredible collaborative learning environment and making this project possible.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>